marikalisoni-hub/Excel-and-Slides/Working Capital/README_Working_capital.md

-# Working Capital & Cash Flow Deep-Dive — Read Me
+# Working Capital & Cash Flow

 This folder contains a self-directed project: a benchmark of how efficiently two companies convert their operations into cash, and a quantified set of